povilaskarvelis/e2p-simulator/paper/paper.md

 # Summary

 The E2P Simulator (Effect-to-Prediction Simulator) is an interactive web-based tool designed to help researchers translate statistical effect sizes into predictive utility.
-It visually and quantitatively demonstrates the relationship between commonly reported statistical metrics (such as Cohen's d and Pearson's r) and predictive metrics (such as recall and positive predictive value), while accounting for crucial factors like measurement reliability and outcome base rates.
+It visually and quantitatively demonstrates the relationship between commonly reported statistical metrics (such as Cohen's d and Pearson's r) and predictive metrics (such as AUC and PR-AUC), while accounting for crucial factors like measurement reliability and outcome base rates.

 The E2P Simulator has several potential applications: